 Because the flat is so teeny, without moving from my chair, I’m part of the living room hubbub, and I also have a direct sight line into the kitchen.
 Mike and Graham stand aside each other at the sink while Cary leans up against the door jamb, ribbing his brother every now and again.
 Zelda and Superbad, naturally, are slinking along the furniture, where they shouldn’t be.

-Dishes done, we gather again in the front room.
+Dishes done, we gather together in the front room.
 Mike, fully embracing the spirit of this Christmas thing, hangs three of his own socks on the bookshelf for Santa to fill.
-I populate them with a few pieces of home-made salt water taffy given to me by a Waterloo friend.
+I populate them with a few pieces of home-made salt water taffy (with a bit of a secret kick) gifted to me by a Waterloo friend.

-Eventually, outnumbered by 20 and 30-somethings and getting tired, I say my good night, Merry Christmas and head off to bed.
+Eventually, outnumbered by 20 and 30-somethings and getting sleepy, I say my good night, Merry Christmas and head off to bed.